bikeidaho/sisters-cli/src/pages/index.md

 title: Sisters Community Leadership Initiative
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Support better communities through citizen involvement
 mainpitch:
-  title: Why Kaldi
+  title: Why Sisters CLI
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans